SaravanaNani/Questions-repo/System-Devops.md

     After that, I will check for I/O bottlenecks or storage limitations.

     Finally, I will optimize queries, add indexes, use caching like Redis, or scale the RDS instance if required.
+---

-### 1. No logs, app down - “Application is down but logs show nothing — what will you do?”
+### 11. No logs, app down - “Application is down but logs show nothing — what will you do?”

+    I will debug this step by step.

+    Since there are no logs, I suspect the application is not starting or failing before logging.

+    First, I will check if the application process is running using ps or systemctl.

+    If the process is not running, I will check startup issues like configuration errors, environment variables, or missing dependencies.

+    If the process is running, I will check if the application is listening on the expected port using netstat.

+    Then, I will test local connectivity using curl to verify if the application is responding.

+    If it is not responding, I will check for port conflicts or binding issues.

+    Finally, if the application is running but still not accessible, I will move to service, network, and infrastructure checks.
+---
-### 2. Intermittent issue - “App works sometimes, fails sometimes”
+### 12. Intermittent issue - “App works sometimes, fails sometimes”

+    I will debug this step by step.

+    First, I will check application logs to identify patterns of failure, such as timeouts or errors.

+    Then, I will check if the issue correlates with specific times or traffic spikes.

+    Next, I will analyze resource usage like CPU, memory, and load to identify spikes or leaks.

+    Then, I will check dependencies such as database or external APIs for latency or connection limits.

+    After that, I will verify network stability and latency between services.

+    Finally, I will check if autoscaling is configured properly to handle traffic fluctuations.
+---
-### 3. CPU normal, app slow - “No infra issue, still slow”
+### 13. CPU normal, app slow - “No infra issue, still slow”

+    I will debug this step by step.

+    Since CPU is normal, I will focus on non-CPU bottlenecks.

+    First, I will check application logs to identify slow responses, timeouts, or dependency failures.

+    Then, I will check dependencies like database performance, including slow queries, locks, or connection limits.

+    Next, I will check disk I/O using iostat to identify any I/O bottlenecks.

+    Then, I will verify network latency between services or external APIs.

+    After that, I will check memory usage to ensure there is no memory pressure or swapping.

+    Finally, I will analyze if the application is waiting on external services or experiencing thread blocking.

+---

-### 4. After deployment issue - “App broke after new release”
+### 14. After deployment issue - “App broke after new release”

+    I will debug this step by step.

+    Since the issue occurred after a new deployment, I will first suspect changes in the new release.

+    First, I will check application logs to identify errors introduced in the new version.

+    Then, I will compare the new deployment with the previous working version to identify changes in code, configuration, or environment variables.

+    If the issue is critical, I will immediately roll back to the previous stable version to restore service.

+    Next, I will test the new version in a staging or test environment to reproduce the issue.

+    Then, I will check for configuration issues, dependency mismatches, or resource limits introduced in the new deployment.

+    Finally, I will fix the root cause and redeploy safely.

+---
-### 5. Node failure - “Kubernetes node goes down — what happens?”
+### 15. Node failure - “Kubernetes node goes down — what happens?”

+        When a Kubernetes node goes down, the node becomes NotReady.

+        After a grace period, Kubernetes marks the pods on that node as failed.

+        For stateless applications managed by Deployment or ReplicaSet, pods are automatically rescheduled on other healthy nodes.

+        For stateful applications using StatefulSet, pods are also recreated on another node, and volumes like EBS are detached and reattached, which may cause some downtime.

+        If pods are using node-specific storage like hostPath, they cannot be rescheduled until the node recovers.

+        Overall, Kubernetes ensures availability by rescheduling pods on healthy nodes, but recovery time depends on workload type and storage configuration.
+---